Mental Health Care Paths for Clearwater, FL Residents

 IOP can be useful when symptoms are disrupting work, family roles, or safety routines and a once-weekly cadence has stopped being enough.

-Outpatient care gives steady support while leaving room for work obligations, school schedules, parenting demands, and other fixed commitments.
+Inside the program, one individual therapy session per week gives steady private support while leaving room for work obligations, school schedules, parenting demands, and other fixed commitments.

 Individual, Group, or Family Sessions